bbond007/MiSTer_MidiLink/README.md

 ‘USBMIDI’ - This option is used with the Amiga / Minimig core.
 This option sets the UART connection speed to 31250 baud which is the standard MIDI speed.

-Many Amiga applications and most games don’t require any additional drivers to operate.
+Many Amiga applications and most games don’t require any additional drivers for MIDI.
 Some “newer” applications may require the CAMD driver.

       http://aminet.net/package/mus/edit/camd